CompuTec/processforce-docs/current/developer-guide/processforce-api/processforce-api-tutorial/pf-api-example-3.md

     rtg.OperationResources.U_RscCode = "plane01";
     ```

-4. When you want to replace any Resources, you can simply change only its U_RscCode, and API will remove all previous data and fill it with a new one.
+4. When you want to replace any Resources, you only need to change its U_RscCode.
+The API will then remove all previous data and update it with the new information.

-    - Creating new Routing
+    - **Creating New Routing**

         - Create a routing object using the CreatePFObject method
         - Set Mandatory header Information